 Cancellation and Non-renewal

 The cancellation conditions in the ISO form may be modified by state law.
-For instance, some states require insurers to provide lenders at least 45 days prior notice if the policy is cancelled for any reason other than non-payment of premium.
+For instance, some states require insurers to provide lenders at least 45 days prior notice if the policy is canceled for any reason other than non-payment of premium.